hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 If `TLSSkipVerify` is set to `true`, certificate verification will be disabled.
 By default, certificate verification is enabled.

-An `TCP` check will perform an TCP connection attempt against the value of `TCP` (expected to be an IP/hostname and port combination) every `Interval`.
+A `TCP` check will perform an TCP connection attempt against the value of `TCP` (expected to be an IP/hostname and port combination) every `Interval`.
 If the connection attempt is successful, the check is `passing`.
 If the connection attempt is unsuccessful, the check is `critical`.
 In the case of a hostname